Neil Findlay owned and operated Australian transport and logistics businesses for over 30 years until their sale in 2007.

 Andrew is a graduate of the Royal Military College, Duntroon and the Army Command and Staff College, Queenscliff, Victoria.
 He has a Bachelor of Arts (Military) from the University of New South Wales, and a Graduate Diploma in Professional Accounting from the University of Canberra.

 Peter Garske was appointed by the Ministerial Council to the Board of the National Heavy Vehicle Regulator in May 2012.
-He was appointed Deputy Chair of the Board in 2015 and remains in that role.
+He held the role of Deputy Chair from 2015 and until recently stepping down in 2019.

 Peter was appointed a Director of the Queensland Transport & Logistics Council in 2010.

-Peter was appointed to the role of Chief Executive Officer, Queensland Trucking Association Ltd in November 1995, retiring in mid-2016.
+Peter was the Chief Executive Officer, Queensland Trucking Association Ltd from November 1995, retiring in mid-2016.
 He provided strategic and operational leadership in Political Lobby Government Regulation Service and Advocacy, Policy Development and Debate, Community Relations and Public Affairs, and Employment Law Service.

 He was a member of Queensland’s Workplace Health & Safety Board for the period 2002 – 2016.